BlackL0ok/PyCollo/README.md

 **Tested with Python 3.8**

 ## Requirement
-Have python or anything to execute .py files python library :pandas, tkinter, sqlite3
+Have python or anything to execute .py files.
+Python library :pandas, tkinter, sqlite3.

 ## Contact
 if you need help, contact me here :